talisein/mal-gtk/README.md

   will only save this field locally; I don't want to overwrite any value you have on MAL.

-- Entry boxes (E.g. Fansub Group or Begin Date) in the Detail View will not be saved until you press enter, or you edit a different field.
+- Entry boxes (e.g. Fansub Group or Begin Date) in the Detail View will not be saved until you press enter, or you edit a different field.
 Pressing the + button on the episode count will automatically save the change, but if you manually modify the episode count you'll need to press enter.

-- Presently the Search view does not know if you already have an anime/manga in your list, and if you try to set an entry to 'Watching' or 'Completed' when its already in your list, it will silently fail.
-This is a bug that will be addressed soon.

 Goals
 -----